kawaiiDango/pano-scrobbler/README.md

 - Control Pano Scrobbler from automation apps on Android or command-line on desktop

 #### Android only (except TV):
-- Scrobble from music recognition apps and Pixel Now Playing
+- Scrobble from music recognition apps
 - Charts as a customizable home-screen widget
 - Get your top scrobbles digests as a notification at the end of every week, month and year